Updated

 Frequently Asked Questions

-Gordon Growth is the simplest version of the dividend discount model, and the version most people mean when they say DDM.
-It assumes a single constant growth rate forever.
+Is the Gordon Growth Model the same as the Dividend Discount Model?
+The Gordon Growth Model is the constant-growth version of the dividend discount model, and the version most people mean when they say DDM.
+It assumes one growth rate forever.
 Multi-stage DDMs let growth shift over time at the cost of extra inputs and more assumptions to defend.